 In the context of class-IL we receive datasets $\textbf{X}^1, \textbf{X}^2, \ldots, \textbf{X}^T$ sequentially.
 The pruning algorithm then creates masks $\textbf{M}^1, \textbf{M}^2, \ldots, \textbf{M}^T$ for every task $t = 1, 2, \ldots, T$, where $\textbf{M}^t = (m^t_{ij})_{i,j}, \\ m^t_{ij} = $

 and corresponding importance scores $S^1, S^2, \ldots, S^T, \ S^t = (s^t_{ij})_{i,j} $.

 Once the subnetworks are created during training, selecting the correct subnetwork given a batch of test data becomes essential to do inference.
-In this article we define a test batch of size $s$ as $\mathbf{X}^{test} = \{\mathbf{x}^{test}_1, \mathbf{x}^{test}_2, \dots, \mathbf{x}^{test}_s\}$, and can simplify the notation to cases where the fully connected part of the network consists of one layer, since we run all our experiments on ResNet architectures.
+In this article, we define a test batch of size $s$ as $\mathbf{X}^{test} = \{\mathbf{x}^{test}_1, \mathbf{x}^{test}_2, \dots, \mathbf{x}^{test}_s\}$, and can simplify the notation to cases where the fully connected part of the network consists of one layer since we run all our experiments on ResNet architectures.
 However, there are no restrictions to apply this approach to any other type of architecture.
 We define the convolutional part for task $t$ as $\theta^t, \ \theta^t : \mathbb{R}^{3\times H \times W} \to \mathbb{R}^d$ ($H, W$ are the height and width of an input image and $d$ is the length of an output feature vector), and the fully connected layers as $\varphi^t : \mathbb{R}^d \to \mathbb{R}^{num\_classes}$.

-Similarly to the selection of the pruning algorithm for subnetwork creation, we can also adopt different strategies to identify the correct subnetwork associated to a particular task.
-In order to establish a fair comparison with the literature, we focus on the \textit{maximum output response} (maxoutput) strategy that is used by other methods (e.g. \cite{rajasegaran2020itaml,wortsman2020supermasks}), but we also show that other task selection methods can lead to good results (see Supplementary Material for a strategy based on Importance Scores).
+Similarly to the selection of the pruning algorithm for subnetwork creation, we can also adopt different strategies to identify the correct subnetwork associated with a particular task.
+In order to establish a fair comparison with the literature, we focus on the \textit{maximum output response} (maxoutput) strategy that is used by other methods (e.g. \cite{rajasegaran2020itaml,wortsman2020supermasks}), but we also show that other task selection methods can lead to good results (see Appendix for a strategy based on Importance Scores).

 The maxoutput strategy for task prediction is simply formulated as: